Trends Watch: What Declining Gas Consumption Means for You

 Where do you see your fuel operations heading in 10 years, 20 years — how about 32 years?
 That may seem like a long way out, but with the ever-changing transportation sector, forward-thinking fuel providers and retailers are looking that far ahead now.

 And what they’re finding is the future of gasoline is uncertain.
 That may be putting it nicely.
-The U.S. Energy Information Administration (EIA) projects that motor gasoline consumption will decrease 31 percent between 2017 and 2050.
+The U.S. Energy Information Administration projects that motor gasoline consumption will decrease between 2020 and 2050.
 Why?
 The main culprit is increasing fuel economy standards.

 Companies that already sell diesel fuel are putting an extra emphasis on that aspect of their business.
 Another way they are trying to differentiate themselves from the competition is by adding diesel alternatives like biodiesel and renewable diesel.
 Interest in the renewable fuels is being driven by a desire to reduce air pollution and, for biodiesel in particular, the potential to help improve fuel margins.

 With biodiesel blends, it’s also a matter of meeting demand from trucking fleets.
-A new Fleet Purchasing Outlook study by NTEA, the Association for the Work Truck Industry, found that biodiesel was the most popular alternative fuel among fleets in 2018 and the top pick for future interest.
+A new Fleet Purchasing Outlook study by NTEA, the Association for the Work Truck Industry, found that biodiesel and renewable diesel were some of the most accepted alternative fuels among fleets in 2022, with increased usage of all biodiesel blends.

 All of this adds up to opportunity for fuel suppliers and retailers.
 With demand for diesel projected to remain strong for the next three decades, the fuel could offer a way to offset some of the losses from lower gasoline sales and expand your customer base.
 And biodiesel can enhance those benefits even more.